 Early years…

-Sarra was born in the midlands to her father an engineer and musician, and her mother, a writer, where she lived in a small, lively home on the edge of a small hosiery town.
-Spending her time weaving, sewing and crafting with paper while immersed in nature, drawing frogs and planting trees.
+Sarra was born in the midlands to her mother, a writer and her father, an engineer and musician.
+She grew up in a lively home on the edge of a small hosiery town; spending time weaving, sewing and crafting with paper while immersed in nature, drawing frogs and planting trees.

 2009 Illustration Degree and D&AD Award